gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 Total response = Natural response + Forced response
 ```

-- Natural response (homogeneous) - evolution of system due to initial conditions
+- Natural response (homogeneous) - evolution of system due to initial conditions, the way system dissipates or acquires energy
 - Forced response (particular soln) - Evolution of system due to input
+- generally, system is stable if the natural response eventually goes to zero or oscillates at fixed amplitude
-- bounded input doesn't create bounded output :dizzy_face:
+- bounded input doesn't create bounded output so unstable system grows without bounds, becoming uncontrollable :dizzy_face:
-- system has to be stable
+- system has to be stable to be useful

 #### Control Objectives
 1. Stabilize the system